 Failure to honor these policies may result in the loss of your carrel.

 Carrels are intended for storage of library materials, not storage of personal belongings.
 If it is not being used for its intended purpose, you will be asked to relinquish your carrel.

 Appliances are not permitted and will be removed immediately.

 The library is not responsible for personal items left in carrels.

 Please go to the SML Circulation desk and pick up carrel charge cards.
-Fill one card out for each book you want charged to your carrel, place on the carrel shelf with the "To Be Charged" end sticking out of the top of the book.
-Sterling Circulation staff come to each floor twice weekly, charging books to carrels.
+Fill out one card for each book you want to store in your carrel and place it on the carrel shelf with the "To Be Charged" end sticking out of the top of the book.
+Sterling Circulation staff come to each floor twice weekly charging books to carrels.
 These cards must remain in the books as long as they are kept in your carrel.
-If items are found without charge cards, you will be left a reminder and a specified date in which to have this done by.
+If items are found without charge cards, you will be left a reminder as well as a date by which the card must be filled out.
 If items are still found without charge cards after this date, these items will be removed and sent back to their stacks without further notice.
 You may choose to fill out these cards right away when placing books on your shelf, to avoid this inconvenience.

 Carrel records are kept separate from your personal account.
 If you wish to put a book from your personal account into your carrel, you must have it discharged at the circulation desk before taking it up to your carrel.
 If you wish to take a book out of the library from your carrel, you will need to take the item to the circulation desk to have it charged to your personal account in order to remove it from the library.